Logius-standaarden/OAuth-NL-profiel/Advanced OAuth Security Options.md

 <aside class="addition">
 <b>iGov-NL : Additional content</b></br>

 Traditionally, OAuth 2.0 authorization requests are sent via front-channel communication (e.g., browser redirects), which exposes sensitive parameters to potential tampering or interception.
-PAR [[rfc9126]] addresses these vulnerabilities by allowing clients to push authorization requests directly to the authorization server over a secure back-channel.
+PAR [[rfc9126]] addresses these vulnerabilities by allowing clients to push authorization requests directly to the authorization server over a secure back-channel. [[[OpenID.FAPI2.0]]] also includes this feature as of version 2.0 .
 Below are some of the issues it alleviates:

 * **Lack of Integrity and Authenticity:**
 Authorization request parameters sent as URI query parameters are vulnerable to tampering.
 Attackers can modify values like scope or redirect_uri, potentially altering the context of transactions or access permissions.
 Such sensitive data in front-channel requests can be intercepted or phished, compromising client credentials or authorization codes.
 Attackers can exploit the request_uri parameter by injecting malicious URIs, leading to unauthorized access or token leakage.